christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/README.md

 Eigen is a C++ numerical analysis library composed of template headers, developed by Benoît Jacob and Gaël Guennebaud at INRIA.
 It is free software under MPL2 license and multiplatform.

-In this conversion, we have transformed the original Python code into C++ while maintaining the structure and logic of the algorithm.
+We have transformed the original Python code into C++ while maintaining the structure and logic of the algorithm.
 The code utilizes the Eigen library for matrix operations, which is a popular choice in C++ for linear algebra tasks.
+This C++ code retains the core functionality of the original Python code while adapting it to the syntax and conventions of C++.

 Random Seed Initialization : We set the random seed using std::mt19937 to ensure reproducibility, similar to np.random.seed(123) in Python.